 Your learning will be supported by our highly qualified teaching team who have a wealth of academic and professional experience in many specialist areas.
 Guest speakers will ensure that you receive the most up-to-date professional experience and knowledge.

 Delivered at our Broomfield Hall Campus, the full-time option* includes 15 hours of taught material each week with a minimum of eight hours of expected self-study per week.
-The course will run with a minimum of six students.

 (*This course can also be studied part time - 1 day a week.)